To transform the data into understandable content, designers need to create an intuitive dashboard user interface (UI).

 Color blocking provides an alternative.
 With color blocking, you use bright colors to help balance the use of monochrome background colors.

-Not only does this look more visually appealing, it also helps draw users’ attention to important data.
+Not only does this look more visually appealing but it also helps draw users' attention to important data.

 Users tend to enjoy interactive elements in a design.
 Adding sliders, overlays, and filters increase user engagement.